coding-horror/basic-computer-games/README.md

 > I've included all the games here for your tinkering pleasure.
 I've tested and tweaked each one of them to make sure they'll run with Vintage BASIC, though you may see a few oddities.
 That's part of the fun of playing with BASIC: it never works quite the same on two machines.
 The games will play better if you keep CAPS LOCK on, as they were designed to be used with capital-letter input.

-Each project has subfolders corresponding to the languages we'd like to see the games ported to:
+Each project has subfolders corresponding to the languages we'd like to see the games ported to.
+This is based on the [February 2021 TIOBE index of top languages](https://www.tiobe.com/tiobe-index/) that are _memory safe_ and _general purpose scripting language_ per [this post](https://discourse.codinghorror.com/t/updating-101-basic-computer-games-for-2021/7927/34)

+- Java
+- Python
 - C#
-- Java
+- VB.NET
 - JavaScript
-- Python
 - Ruby
+- Delphi / Object Pascal
-- VB.NET
+- Perl

 ### Project goals